joakimskoog/AnApiOfIceAndFire/CONTRIBUTING.md

 5. Right click on the `AnApiOfIceAndFire.sln` file in the top level directory of the project and open with Visual Studio 2022.
 6. Once the project is opened in Visual Studio, click Run in the top menu bar or click F5.
 This will build and run the project.
 If you encounter errors during the build process, make sure you followed the steps above to install the correct tools.
 Otherwise, try right clicking on the solution in the Solution Explorer and selecting "Restore NuGet Packages".
 7. You should now be able to access the project running locally on https://localhost:7007.
 If you encounter an error message about your connection not being secure and you are running Chrome, refer to [this](https://stackoverflow.com/questions/44066709/your-connection-is-not-private-neterr-cert-common-name-invalid) Stack Overflow post.

+## How to run frontend tests
+1. Click Manage NuGet Packages and find and install Chutzpah
+2. If it was installed globally it should be installed under %userprofile%/.nuget (for me this is C:\Users\benja\\.nuget).
+You'll need the path to the exectuable in the chutzpah packages folder to run the tests.
+The executable should be named `chutzpah.console.exe`
+3. Once you've located the exectuable run `[[path/to/exectuable]] [[path/to/test.js]] /openInBrowser [[your preferred browser]]` (The relative path to test.js from root of the project is `.\tests\AnApiOfIceAndFire.Tests\Views\test.js`)
+4. I'm not sure why, but passing the /openInBrowser option was the only way I was able to get the relative path to script.js to resolve so the tests would run.